alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/markdown/process.md

 ### Deep Learning for Metadata
 1. Import dependencies.

-2. Code to time the run: `start_time = time.time()`

-3. Import the datasets using SQLAlchemy.
+2. Import the datasets using SQLAlchemy.
     - Define the tables to import.
     - Initialise the dictionary to hold the dataframes.
     - Merge the dataframes: `on = 'id'`.

-4. Preprocessing
+3. Preprocessing
     - Separate the target and feature variables.
 The `subtype` column is dropped as this could cause leakage, since all `healthy` samples have `no subtype`, which could be a pattern the model could overfit to.
     - Encode the target variable for binary classification.
     - Bin the `occupation_status` column so that there is a maximum of 10 unique values.
-    - Encode the feature columns as per the plan outlined in [Categorical Columns]().
+    - Encode the feature columns as per the plan outlined in [Categorical Columns](https://github.com/alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/blob/main/markdown/process.md#categorical-columns).
     - Collect the information to export as a JSON file, which will be used by the Streamlit app to preprocess user provided responses.

-5. Split and Scale
+4. Split and Scale
     - Use `stratify = y` since there is an imbalance in the dataset.
     - Use `StandardScaler()` to scale the data.
     - Save the scaler using `dump()` from `joblib`.

-6. Hyperparameter Tuning
+5. Hyperparameter Tuning
     - Define the model parameters.
     - Extract the kernel regularisation details for the performance tracker.
     - Initialise the Hyperband tuner, using `create_model` from [functions.ipynb](https://github.com/alyssahondrade/Project4/blob/main/notebooks/functions.ipynb).
     - Find the best hyperparameters using `search()`.

-7. Compile, Train, and Evaluate the Best Model
+6. Compile, Train, and Evaluate the Best Model
     - Use `get_best_hyperparameters()` to get the top 3 models.
     - Get the best model and parse the results to variables.
     - Build, compile, train, and evaluate the model using these variables.

-8. Evaluate the Model Results
+7. Evaluate the Model Results
     - Use the test data to get the model loss and accuracy.
     - Check the prediction's output probabilities to ensure valid results (not the model guessing the same probability for each sample).
     - Display the confusion matrix and classificaiton report.

-9. Save Results to Performance Tracker
+8. Save Results to Performance Tracker
     - Save model and tuner details to a dictionary.
     - Provide a change message.
     - Export the trained model using keras' in-built `save()` function.
     - Update the performance tracker.

-10. Understand the Predictions.
+9. Understand the Predictions.
 This section identifies the incorrect predictions and displays the sample's actual diagnosis information.

 ### Convolutional Neural Network for Spectrograms
-TBA
+1. Import dependencies.

+2. Import the datasets using SQLAlchemy.
+    - Define the tables to import.
+    - Initialise the dictionary to hold the dataframes.

+3. Preprocessing
+    - Define the target variable, as with [Deep Learning for Metadata](https://github.com/alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/blob/main/markdown/process.md#deep-learning-for-metadata).
+    - Check the A-channel to confirm the value is all the same, which may not be adding value.
+This channel will be excluded from the model.
+    - Reshape the feature variables:
+        - Define the array shape (i.e. pixel width, height, number of channels).
+        - Loop through all the dataframes and reshape to its original dimensions.
+        - Display the first sample to visually check reshaping was successful.

+4. Split and Scale
+    - Use `stratify = y` since there is an imbalance in the dataset.
+    - Reshape the dataset for use with the `MinMaxScaler()`, to normalise the RGB values to be between `0` and `1`.
+    - Use the scaler then reshape back to the original dataset.

+5. Initial Test Model
+    - The following guidelines was used to build the model:
+        - The number of filters for convolutional layers should:
+            - Be a value to the power of 2
+            - Increase for each following layer (i.e. `32`, `64`, `128`)
+        - The number of neurons for the fully connected layers should:
+            - Be a value to the power of 2
+            - Decrease for each following layer (i.e. `64`, `32`)
+        - Kernel size must be an odd integer
+    - The following adjustments and observations were made:
+        - The initial run had 2 convolutional layers and 2 fully connected (FC) layers, however the model was too simple and was guessing the same probability for each sample.
+        - The second run used a vanilla AlexNet architecture, however the image was not resized to match the size used in the architecture.
+The same result as the initial run was observed, however this could now be due to the architecture being too complex.
+        - Another attempt was made with the AlexNet architecture, however the images were resized.
+The model was still guessing the same probability for each sample, the only difference from the previous runs is the percentage it guesses (i.e. 71% then 75%).
+The A-channel was also dropped at this point, to match AlexNet inputs.
+        - Returned to the original architecture, but added a third convolutional layer.
+This broke the pattern, with the model now predicting different probabilities per sample.
+        - Experimented with adding another FC layer, which improved the accuracy.
+        - Experimented with adding `BatchNormalisation()` where it was noted the accuracy was taking too long to improve over time.
+        - Full details on all attempts can be found in the [`cnn_performance_tracker`](https://github.com/alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/blob/main/resources/tracker/cnn_performance_tracker.csv).

 ### Recurrent Neural Network for Short Term Features
 TBA